vberta/DeepCore/README.md

 - Copy training output outside of gpuscrath since files older than 30 days are automatically deleted:
    - ```cp -r Training1103/ ~/nobackup/princeton/project2/CMSSW_10_2_5/src/DeepCore/```
    - Don't copy the training sample
+- I you need to add more epochs to your training, you may use the arguments --continueTraining to indicate that you are continuing a previous training, --epochs to specify the number of epochs, --epochsstart to specify from which epoch you're continuing and --weights to specify which weight file to use to continue training
+	- e.g: to continue training from 20 epochs and adding 30 epochs, I would use the following command: ```python ../DeepCore/training/DeepCore_GPU.py --training --continueTraining --input DeepCoreTrainingSample.root --epochsstart 20 --weights weights.20-5.81.hdf5 --epochs 30```

 ## Running DeepCore Training using CERN GPUs:
 - cd to your DeepCore directory on lxplus